Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks

 \subsubsection{Counting as VQA}

-Finally, we frame the counting probe in its standard setting as a visual question answering problem, without employing any foils.
-We use the publicly available LXMERT model that after pretraining has been further finetuned on the VQA v2.0 dataset \citep{goyal2017making}.
+Finally, we frame the counting probe in its standard setting as a VQA problem, without foiling.
+We use the publicly available LXMERT model further finetuned on the VQA v2.0 dataset \citep{goyal2017making}.
 The test setting is the same as for the original VQA task: the model receives questions (``How many ...?'') from our counting dataset as input and has to predict the most likely answer from a list of 3,129 possible answers.
 All answers in our dataset are contained in the model's answer list.
 We report detailed results in Table \ref{tab:VQA_LXMERT}.

-The model achieves an overall 49.1 accuracy on the standard split and 37.8 on the hard split.
+The model achieves an overall 53.9 accuracy on the standard split and 41.8 on the hard split.
 The detailed accuracies \emph{per numeral} show the same trend as Table \ref{tab:mlm_LXMERT}.
-Differences in overall performance between the standard (Zipfian) and the hard (more balanced) splits are predominantly due to the different proportion of quantities in the splits.
-Once again, this reveals the model's lack of generalisation coupled with a surplus of bias exploitation potential: since quantities like ``one'' or ``two'' are highly frequent, the model relies on these numerals as a ``safe bet'' when predicting under uncertainty.
+Differences in performance between the standard (Zipfian) and the hard (more balanced) splits are predominantly due to the different proportion of quantities in the splits.
+Once again, this reveals a lack of generalisation coupled with a surplus of bias exploitation potential: the model relies on highly frequent quantities like ``one'' or ``two'' as a ``safe bet'' when predicting under uncertainty.

-A notable difference between using LXMERT's MLM head without direct finetuning on our counting training data (as in Table \ref{tab:mlm_LXMERT}), and using LXMERT's VQA head further finetuned on VQA v2.0 (Table \ref{tab:VQA_LXMERT}) is seen for the numeral ``zero'': the model's capacity of predicting ``zero'' is enhanced by the finetuning process, to the detriment of the frequent quantities ``one'' and ``two''.
-Fine-tuning also seems to improve prediction quality for numerals ``four'' to ``six'', and also for ``12''.\footnote{``12'' or ``a dozen'' is a frequent answer in VQA v2.0.} Counting further than that is a challenge for LXMERT.
+A notable difference between using LXMERT's MLM head without direct finetuning (as in Table \ref{tab:mlm_LXMERT}), and using LXMERT's VQA head further finetuned on VQA v2.0 (Table \ref{tab:VQA_LXMERT}) is seen for the numeral ``zero'': the model's capacity to predict ``zero'' is enhanced by the finetuning process, to the detriment of the frequent quantities ``one'' and ``two''.
+Fine-tuning also seems to improve prediction for numerals ``four'' to ``six'', and also for ``12''.\footnote{``12'' or ``a dozen'' is a frequent answer in VQA v2.0.} Counting further than that is a challenge for LXMERT.